kpnDataScienceLab/keyword-extraction/datasets/readme.md

 ### Requirements

 This class requires the *ake-datasets* repository, which contains a parsed collection of keyword extraction datasets.
-To download it, in thsi folder run:
+To download it, in this folder run:

 ```
 $ git clone https://github.com/boudinfl/ake-datasets.git